 Password strategies to avoid

-Do not create a password that is a Dictionary Word or a combination of Dictionary Words
+Avoid Dictionary Words or a combination of Dictionary Words

 If it’s in the dictionary, there is a chance someone will guess it.
 There’s even software that criminals use that can guess words used in dictionaries.